toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 tags:
 - life
 - work
-title: How to Land a Job in Tech Without Abilty or Experience
+title: How to land a job in tech without ability or experience
-sub_head: Or - "The Secret of My Success"
+sub_head: Or, 'The Secret of My Success'
-featured_image: "/uploads/2022_05_06_tech_trolly.JPG"
+featured_image: "/uploads/2022_05_10_beaver.jpg"
-caption: All aboard / Wikimedia commons
+caption: NasserHalaweh / Wikimedia commons
 additional_images: ''
 date_created: 2022-05-06 2:00 PM
 date_updated: